Q1anWan/drv_mid/LowDriver/spi/README.md

 #### libspi-i-common
 &emsp;The libspi-i-common-*version*.hpp implements a layer based on the STM32 Low Layer(LL) API and accomodates differences between the STM32 SPI controllers.
 DMA features can be cropped by config definations in libspi-i-common.
 &emsp;To straighten differences between LL APIs and maximize optimization, function templates are used in libspi-i-common.
 Users need to instantiate these templates first.
 Below is a list of these templates and a comparison list.

+#### libspi-i-hal
+&emsp;The libspi-i-spi-*version*.hpp implements a layer based on the STM32 HAL API and accomodates differences between the STM32 SPI controllers.
+&emsp;It may be slower than common instance that based on LL API, but it would be much convient to adopt differnt mcu thanks to ST.

 ###### Additional use DMA transmit and recieve